Oimit/OOP_Pokemon_Game/README.md

 # OOP_Ex2_Pokemon
-Pokemon JAVA Project by Amit cohen, Shahak Nir
+Pokemon JAVA Project by Amit Cohen & Shahak Nir.

 Background:
 This next file will explain the purpose of this assignment.